Third-Party Cookies—and Beyond

-Recently, marketers and advertisers have seen significant changes in the way they place ads online—especially around third-party cookies.
+Recently, marketers and advertisers are seeing significant changes in the way they place ads online.
+This is true, especially around third-party cookies.

-The changes began with extraterritorial privacy regulations, such as the European Union’s General Data Protection Regulation (GDPR), which strictly regulate the way advertisers collect and use personal data.
-And today, major players in the digital ecosystem are prohibiting third-party cookies in ad tracking or planning to do so.
-Apple’s Safari has already banned third-party cookies; Google is currently in a 2-year transition period.
+The changes began with extraterritorial privacy regulations, such as the European Union’s General Data Protection Regulation (GDPR), which strictly regulates how advertisers collect and use personal data.
+And today, major players in the digital ecosystem prohibit third-party cookies in ad tracking or they plan to do so.
+Apple’s Safari already banned third-party cookies; Google is currently in a 2-year transition period.

 While many marketers and advertisers are starting to think about weaning themselves off of cookies, the truth is that the removal of cookies changes the game for the entire industry.
 And many are left wondering, “Where do we go from here?”

 With that in mind, here’s everything you need to know about third-party cookies and consent as a marketing or advertising professional.

 Cookies are pieces of data, normally stored in text files, that websites place on visitors’ computers to store a range of information.
 They are usually specific to that visitor, or rather the device they are using to view the site, like the browser or mobile phone.

 First-party cookies are set by the domain of the site you’re visiting.
 These cookies’ primary focus is to deliver you an optimal user experience.
 This means the site remembers your login information, language preferences, etc. Only the host domain can retrieve and read the contents of the cookie once it is sent.